Junior Faculty Development Program

 The UMMS Junior Faculty Development Program (JFDP) provides a foundation for the success of junior faculty at UMMS.
 Modeled after the program implemented at Penn State College of Medicine for 7 years (2003–2010), the JFDP is an intensive professional development experience for junior faculty designed to facilitate their success in academic medicine.
 This flagship program is a model for faculty development programs nationally.

-The program was successfully implemented at UMMS for the 2010-11 academic year: in its first three years, 68 junior faculty have participated in the program.
+The program was successfully implemented at UMMS for the 2010-11 academic year: in its first four years, 91 junior faculty have participated in the program.

-The program is being offered again for 2013-14 and runs from September through May.
-Based on feedback from junior faculty, we are offering this years' sessions every Tuesday evening at 4:00-6:00pm.
+The program is being offered again for 2014-15, from September through May.
+The curriculum sessions will be every Thursday morning at 7:00-9:00am.
 The expected time commitment is four hours per week, including class time, preparation for sessions and work on projects.
 Department chairs must approve the faculty member's participation in the program.

 The goals of the Junior Faculty Development Program are to: